 To get started, list your significant assets.
 Then decide which items should (or must) be left by other methods, outside your will.
 (For example, you might have already named a beneficiary for your retirement account or bank account, or you might want to keep certain assets out of probate.)
 Keep in mind that if you're married, each spouse makes a separate will.
 You can leave only your share of assets you own jointly with your spouse.

 For most people, it isn't hard to decide who gets what.
 (But use caution if you are considering leaving your spouse or children out of your will.)
 After you make your first choices, don't forget to choose alternate (contingent) beneficiaries, too, in case your first choices don't survive you.

-Every will must name someone to serve as executor, to carry out the terms of the will.
+You can use your will to name an executor, who will carry out the terms of the will.
 The executor oversees the probate process, the distribution of your assets, and the payment of your debts and taxes.
 The person you name doesn’t have to have any specific training because your executor can hire a lawyer to help.
 But be sure that the person you have in mind is willing to serve -- the job shouldn't come as a surprise.

 If your children are minors, decide who you want to raise them in the very unlikely event that you and their other parent can't.

 If you leave property to children or young adults, you should choose an adult to manage whatever they inherit.
 To give that person authority over the child's inheritance, you can make him or her a property guardian, a property custodian under a law called the Uniform Transfers to Minors Act (UTMA), or a trustee.